"It's a nightmare" | Runaway teen still missing without medication, money or transportation

 "After multiple incidents, the court system decided that they needed to step in," Amy said.

 Most people know that the Department of Children's Services can bring children into state custody due to abuse and neglect.
-However, in rare cases they can also bring children in if a severe mental health situation calls for it.
+However, in rare cases, it can also bring children in if a severe mental health situation calls for it.

-Breonna remained in state custody for around 2 years.
+Breonna remained in state custody for around two years.
 The Gardner family visited her weekly during that time, Amy said.

 When Breonna was released back to the family full-time, she said she started thriving.